 Manacor: Chain, Coercion and House Handover – How Long Did This Remain Hidden?

 The Calle de la Vila looks the same in the morning: a delivery van honks, an espresso cup clinks somewhere, an elderly neighbor wipes the doorstep.
 Yet behind one door something apparently happened that the small town cannot simply shrug off.
-A man was arrested, urgently suspected of abusing and coercing his partner.
+A man was arrested, urgently suspected of abusing and coercing his partner, as reported in Manacor arrest accused of chaining his partner and forcing transfer of house and car.
 The reports are stark: the woman is said to have been chained to a bed, her freedom of movement severely restricted, and house and car possibly handed over against her will.

 Key Question